 In May, wood sorrel grows in Minnesota bluff country.

 In May, the woods are full of people on the hunt.

 Some are stalking morel mushrooms.
 Others are trying to bag a turkey or spot a rare warbler.

 The rest of us are content to chase wildflowers.
 For one thing, we’re guaranteed success.

-“We usually look for wildflowers, because there are lots of them around, and unlike wildlife, they don’t run away,’’ said Dave Hanke of Shakopee, Minn., who was photographing flowers in Whitewater State Park one May with his wife, Terri.
+“We usually look for wildflowers, because there are lots of them around, and unlike wildlife, they don’t run away,’’ said Dave Hanke of Shakopee, Minn., who was photographing in Whitewater State Park one May.
 “And if one thing isn’t blooming, something else is.’’

 Canoeing down the Zumbro River in southeast Minnesota one May with my husband, I pulled in at the Zumbro Falls Woods state natural area on the west bank to look at the Virginia bluebells, which lined the banks in bright-blue clusters.

 Under the basswood canopy, there was a carpet of false rue anemone, spring beauty and lacy beds of Dutchman’s breeches.

 My quarry, however, was on the opposite bank, where the jeweled shooting star supposedly blooms on dry limestone cliffs.